AvishaiBarnoy/DeepCook/README.md

 ```bash
 python main.py --help
 ```

-There are no known issues, but the program is not really in any mature phase, and testing was done on-the-fly as I was writing the code.
-This is a terrible practice and should not be dont by anyone.
-Since I am not a programmer, just a computational chemsit / theoretical biophysicist no one holds me accountable for anything related to code.

 ## Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Also, don't forget to update the changes in the [`CHANGELOG.md`](./CHANGELOG.md) file.